SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/AthensRoassal/AthensRoassal.md

 			yourself
 ```

-This presenter wraps an `AthensPresenter` as follows:
+This presenter creates and configures an `SpAthensPresenter` instance as follows:

 ```
 AthensExamplePresenter >> initializePresenters